People who have diabetes may often be limited to the foods the can eat.

-The fact of the matter is that if you eat the wrong things, your blood sugar levels WILL increase.
-And for diabetics this spells disaster…
+The fact of the matter is that if they eat the wrong things, their blood sugar levels increase.
+And for diabetics, this can spell disaster…

 So what are the 3 main types of food that diabetics should avoid at all costs?